Some Uber, Lyft drivers sue over California ballot measure

 The measure, which was passed in November with 58% support, was the most expensive in state history with Uber, Lyft and other services pouring $200 million in support of it.
 Labor unions, who joined drivers in the lawsuit, spent about $20 million to challenge it.

 “Prop.
-22 doesn’t just fail our state rideshare drivers, it fails the basic test of following our state constitution,” said Bob Schoonover of the SEIU union.
+22 doesn’t just fail our state rideshare drivers, it fails the basic test of following our state constitution,” said Bob Schoonover of the Service Employees International Union.
 “The law as written by Uber and Lyft denies drivers rights under the law in California and makes it nearly impossible for lawmakers to fix these problems.”

 Drivers bringing the lawsuit have several hurdles to clear, but their arguments are compelling, said Mary-Beth Moylan, associate dean of McGeorge Law School in Sacramento.

-The first challenge is getting the California Supreme Court to take the case instead of kicking it to lower courts to weigh the facts.
+The first challenge is getting the California Supreme Court to take the case instead of kicking it to lower courts to weigh the facts, which could delay the case for years.
 To do so, the high court would have to find the arguments are legal, not factual, and there is urgency to decide the issue, Moylan said.

 The second challenge is that courts have generally granted broad deference to voters to pass such initiatives.